hariprasadraja/dotfiles/README.md

 #### [Bashmarks](https://github.com/huyng/bashmarks)

 You can switch between your directories faster with the help of bashmarks, a directory bookmark manager.
+Source code for [bashmarks](https://github.com/huyng/bashmarks) is added with this project.

+edit a file called `bashmark/default-exports.sh` within your `$CONFIG_PATH` to add directory paths which is default bashmarks.

 #### History File Format

 I have been using this informative file format for `.bash_history`  file.
 ```
 # Y    year in 4-digit format